jakeyizle/mcl/README.md

 TODO (no particular order):
 Refactor playlist page to use Material UI
-Add persistent ordering of conversions in playlists Add option for choosing between OBS recording and dolphin framedumps
+Add persistent ordering of conversions in playlists, that can be changed by user Add option for choosing between OBS recording and dolphin framedumps
 Add option for gfycat uploading
 Add option for recordings of playlists to be split into different files
 More search options (search based on moves in conversion, etc)
 Game/converion stat breakdown
-AI analysis of playlists to predict/suggest additions
+analysis of playlists to predict/suggest additions
 Make the code consisent and look sane

 ISSUES:
 Load up is very slow
 First search call is slow
 Need to restart conversion-load process when replay path is set